Evans denied Baddoo, Pirates beat Tigers 4-2 with 2-run 8th - WHIZ News

-Colin Moran and Erik González hit RBI singles with two outs in the eighth.
+“We get two balls that aren’t hit very hard that decide the game,” Shelton said.

-With the score tied at 2, Baddoo nearly put the Tigers ahead, but Evans reached above the fence in left, and the ball bounced off his glove and back into the field of play.
-Baddoo wound up with a double, and he didn’t end up scoring.
+With the score tied at 2, Baddoo nearly put the Tigers ahead.
+He wound up with a double after Evans’ near-catch, but he didn’t end up scoring.

 With men on first and third and one out, Sam Howard (2-1) came on and retired Robbie Grossman and Willi Castro on flyballs.